ccssevinch/chat-app/README.md

 - A single chat room where multiple users can join.
 - Simple and responsive frontend interface.

+**Upcoming Features**
+I am currently working on adding the following features to improve the application:

+1. User Authentication
+   - Sign-up and login functionality (email/password)
+   - Password recovery and reset options.

+2. SQL Database
+   - Implementing a persistent SQL database to store user data and chat history.

 **Tools and Technologies**

 - Backend: Flask and Flask-SocketIO